Platypus II

 “The first Platypus isn't an easy game either, but it runs so much smoother and the visuals are superior, making it more fun to play.”

-“Not to mention the absolutely bizarre final level and its awful graphics, and that's the worst part about this game.”
+“Not to mention the absolutely bizarre final level and its awful graphics, which is the worst part about this game.”

 “Graphics - 5/10.
-Let's face it, it's a really old game, but the clay shapes have their style.”
+Let's face it, it's a really old game, but the clay shape has its style.”

 - story1 mentions